 It may not be at every new work place that you find yourself with new insta-best-friends, but we were lucky for that to be the case at Kailua Beach Adventures!
-With our coworkers and new friends accustomed to the needs of Hawaii transplants, they graciously offered us any old furniture that they had been waiting to take to Salvation Army and hadn’t yet had the chance to.
+With our coworkers and new friends accustomed to the needs of Hawaii transplants, they graciously offered old furniture that they had been waiting to take to Salvation Army and hadn’t yet had the chance to.
 My friend, Laura, offered us a desk, two tables, and a lamp that her roommate had left when she moved away from the island.
 With a little luck in timing, we quickly had half the furniture we needed!
 When moving to a new place, don’t hesitate to ask new friends if they have anything they’re getting rid of – chances are, they do!

 Street shopping?
 Yes, street shopping!
 The saying, “One man’s trash is another man’s treasure” could not be more true for us.
 With the well-to-do neighborhoods surrounding us, we quickly found two wicker chairs and the perfect beachy dining/coffee table situated in front of a house that was no longer wanted.

 Patience is key as we didn’t have all of our furniture at the time that we wanted it.
-It took a few nights of eating dinner on a sarong on the bare floor and staring at blank walls before I had our new surf-shack looking and feeling like home!
+It took a few nights of eating dinner on a sarong on the bare floor and staring at blank walls before I had the new surf-shack looking and feeling like home!

 Surf boards also double as décor in Hawaii 😛